-1 The Financial Planning Association (FPA) represents 12,000 members and affiliates of whom 9,000 are practicing financial planners and more than 5,500 CFP professionals.
+The Financial Planning Association (FPA) has more than 11,000 members and affiliates of whom 9,000 are practising financial planners and 5,500 CFP professionals.
 The FPA has taken a leadership role in the financial planning profession in Australia and globally:

-[•] Our first "policy pillar" is to act in the public interest at all times.
+Our first "policy pillar" is to act in the public interest at all times.

-We banned commissions and conflicted remuneration on investments and superannuation for our members in 2009 - years ahead of FOFA.
+In 2009 we announced a remuneration policy banning all commissions and conflicted remuneration on investments and superannuation for our members - years ahead of FOFA.

-[•] We have an independent conduct review panel, Chaired by Mark Vincent, dealing with investigations and complaints against our members for breaches of our professional rules.
+We have an independent conduct review panel, Chaired by Mark Vincent, dealing with investigations and complaints against our members for breaches of our professional rules.